 Check out this video on the differences between these two companies, JetCoin and Gladiacoin.

 Our team has put together a self-replicating site called BitCoinsWealth.
 Once you join that, you get a referral link.
-BitCoinsWealth is not a business in itself, it’s a portal to several BitCoin businesses.
+BitCoinsWealth is a portal to several BitCoin businesses.
 It also can be used as a lead capture page for you, and it integrates with your GetResponse and AWeber.
 If a person isn’t interested in one BitCoin opportunity, he might be interested in another.
 Why limit your prospect to just one option?

 Some are opposed to the doubler programs, or anything high risk.
 But they might like ICoinPro which is an educational program.
 It can be purchased with credit card, and thus avoid the barriers that many noobs (newbies) have in setting up their BitCoin Wallets and obtaining their first BitCoins.